cintuluca/GravitationalGUI/README.md

 ![app screenshot](imgs/main.png?raw=true)

-If you click on one drawn point, this will open a new window containig all its features; this is an example for the point showed in the previous picture:
+If you click on one drawn point, this will open a new window containing all its features; this is an example for the point showed in the previous picture:

 ![app screenshot](imgs/point.png?raw=true)